ayushnoori/program-synthesis/README.md

 🚨🚨PLEASE DO NOT GRADE YET🚨🚨

-Completed for [CS252R: Program Synthesis](https://synthesis.metareflection.club/) at the Harvard John A. Paulson School of Engineering and Applied Sciences, taught Fall 2023 by Prof. Nada Amin.
+Completed for [CS252R: Program Synthesis](https://synthesis.metareflection.club/) at the Harvard John A. Paulson School of Engineering and Applied Sciences, taught in Fall 2023 by Prof. Nada Amin.

 ## 🛠️ Background